 One great thing about visiting Las Vegas is that you can transport yourself to different regions.
 Take a stroll through the streets of Venice by visiting the popular Grand Canal Shoppes at the Venetian.

-This is an excellent spot to do some window shopping with around 160 stores.
+This is an excellent spot to do some window shopping, with around 160 stores.
 You don’t need to empty your wallet to have a good time here, as you can check out the colorful waterfall and garden in the atrium or just snap photos of the gondolas going up and down the canal.

 Eiffel Tower Replica

 After visiting Italy, why not head to France?
 Cruise over to the Paris Las Vegas Hotel and Casino to check out a 46-story Eiffel Tower replica.
-Tickets cost $24.50 to go up to the observation deck, but it’s totally free to view it from the street.
+Tickets cost $24.50 to go up to the observation deck, but it’s totally free to view from the street.

-There’s lots more to see here, including an Arc de Triomphe and Le Boulevard—a Parisian-themed shopping street.
+There are lots more to see here, including an Arc de Triomphe and Le Boulevard—a Parisian-themed shopping street.
 A leisurely walk around here is definitely one of the top free things to do in Vegas.

 Volcano at the Mirage